rstudio/education.rstudio.com/content/blog/2020-05-27-teach-interactive-course/index.markdown

 [![GAMS](gams-course.png)](https://noamross.github.io/gams-in-r-course/)

-Both Noam, I, and Ted Laderas collaborated with [Florencia D'Andrea](https://florencia.netlify.app/) in building our courses.
+All three of us (Noam, myself, and Ted Laderas) collaborated with [Florencia D'Andrea](https://florencia.netlify.app/) in building our courses.
 Florencia is one of the most knowledgeable people out there when it comes to getting a course like this up and running!
 I've chatted informally with both Florencia and Noam about their experiences in building and maintaining interactive courses before, so I decided to ask them to gather their thoughts less casually so we could share them all together.

 ## It's time to build